chrleyer/pgsqlupdate/README.md

 Now start the new 9.6 service

-This must be done as root, better user new shell window.
+This must be done as root, better use new shell window.

 ```
 service postgresql-9.6 start